-Best dating app for: Fusing fun experiences with meeting new people
+Best dating app for: Fusing fun experiences with meeting new people virtually

 Best for: Avoiding being seen, and keeping things private

-How often are you put off by being spotted by the man in IT or adding facts like your surname, job or 4 filtered (it’s okay, we all do it) photos for everyone to see?
+How often are you put off by being spotted by the man in IT or adding facts like your surname, job or 4 filtered (it’s OK, we all do it) photos for everyone to see?
 With Pickable women reveal themselves to men they’re interested in.
 For the men?
 They get a fun dashboard to gamify the experience and give them better feedback in future.
 This could be a game changer.

 Cost: Free, with premium options from £4.99

 Best for: Patiently waiting for the one

 Give the lowdown on your tastes, hobbies, age, education etc. by linking up to Facebook and Coffee Meets Bagel will serve you up a single, quality match each day.
 They’re right there on a plate, but if they’re not your thing you’ve got a full day to uncomfortably ignore Jordan while you wait with baited breath for tomorrow’s option.
 To deal with the current ban on IRL dates, the makers of the app have launched CMB community virtual meetups, where you can get tips from your fellow daters on finding love in a time of Coronavirus, and instead of all text chats disappearing after seven days, conversations in which both people have said something within the past three days – can stay open indefinitely.
 They’ve even published some virtual dating inspo on their blog, including musical 20 questions and a videogames night.

 Cost: Free, with extra beans from 99p!